yimengke/dbt_airbnb/README.md

 This project analyzes Airbnb listings, hosts, and reviews using a modern data stack with **dbt** for transformation and **Preset (Superset)** for visualization.

+This project models and analyzes Airbnb data using dbt.
+The pipeline transforms raw data into a structured data warehouse through multiple layers including staging, dimensional modeling, and reporting.
+The final data is visualized in an executive dashboard built with Preset (Apache Superset).
+The diagram below illustrates the full data lineage from raw sources to dashboards:
 ![Lineage Graph](https://github.com/yimengke/dbt_airbnb/raw/main/dbtlearn/assets/lineage_graph.png)